A Library Induction video and other training videos are available via the Moodle platform

 UpToDate is a time saving, evidence-based, clinical decision support tool which can be used at the point of care.
 It contains all the internal medicine sub-specialties all in one resource.
-The Coronavirus topic on UpToDate is available free worldwide in English
+Only the Coronavirus topic on UpToDate is available free worldwide in English.

 BNF & BNFcThe BNF is a rapid reference resource for information on the selection, prescribing, dispensing and administration of medicines generally prescribed in the UK.
 Access to both formularies is free via the NICE website.